brain-workshop/brainworkshop/Readme.txt

       configuration settings.
 The config file config.ini will be created if necessary when BW is launched for the first time.
 * OpenAL is now the default sound driver in Linux if available.
-      If you're having sound problems, it may help to download, complile & install OpenAL Soft.
+      If you're having sound problems, it may help to install the python-openal package.
 * There's no longer any need to install pyglet on Mac OS X or Linux.
+      It's now included with the source distribution.

 4.12:
 * Fixed level increase threshold in Novice mode